pluralsight/guides/in-review/microsoft-net/creating-file-packages-in-c/article.md

         {
             _filenameFileContentDictionary = new Dictionary<string, string>();

+            // Open the package file
             using (var fs = new FileStream(_filepath, FileMode.Open))
             {
-                using (var archive = new ZipArchive(fs))
+                // Open the package file as a ZIP using (var archive = new ZipArchive(fs))
                 {
-                    foreach (var zipArchiveEntry in archive.Entries)
+                    // Iterate through the content files and add them to a dictionary foreach (var zipArchiveEntry in archive.Entries)
                     {
                         using (var stream = zipArchiveEntry.Open())